DavidAnson/PassWeb/README.md

     #define BLOCK_NEW
     ```

-  * In the Node.js implementation, this is done by changing the following variable to false in `NodeJs\server.js`:
+  * In the Node.js implementation, this is done by changing the following variable to false in `NodeJs\remotestorage.js`:

     ```js
-    // Set to block the creation of new files var BLOCK_NEW = true;
+    // Set to block the creation of new files
+    BLOCK_NEW: true,
     ```